Waveguide (radio frequency): Dielectric waveguides

 A dielectric waveguide employs a solid dielectric rod rather than a hollow pipe.
 An optical fibre is a dielectric guide designed to work at optical frequencies.
 Transmission lines such as microstrip, coplanar waveguide, stripline or coaxial cable may also be considered to be waveguides.

 Dielectric rod and slab waveguides are used to conduct radio waves, mostly at millimeter wave frequencies and above.
 These confine the radio waves by total internal reflection from the step in refractive index due to the change in dielectric constant at the material surface.
 At millimeter wave frequencies and above, metal is not a good conductor, so metal waveguides can have increasing attenuation.
 At these wavelengths dielectric waveguides can have lower losses than metal waveguides.
-Optical fiber is a form of dielectric waveguide used at optical wavelengths.
+Optical fibre is a form of dielectric waveguide used at optical wavelengths.

 One difference between dielectric and metal waveguides is that at a metal surface the electromagnetic waves are tightly confined; at high frequencies the electric and magnetic fields penetrate a very short distance into the metal.
 In contrast, the surface of the dielectric waveguide is an interface between two dielectrics, so the fields of the wave penetrate outside the dielectric in the form of an evanescent (non-propagating) wave.